Registration for the 2021/2022 tournament has now closed.

 We have now closed registration for the 2021/22 tournament.
 A confirmation email has been sent out to schools with a confirmed place in the competition.

-You can also find more information about key dates and how the tournament works in the 2021/22 handbook.
+More information about key dates and how the tournament works can be found in the 2021/22 handbook.